Fetal Heart Program

 - Ventricular septal defect (VSD)

-We see many patients who are at increased risk of a fetal cardiac defect or anomaly.
-The risk may be the result of a family history of heart defects, findings from a prenatal ultrasound, or other maternal or fetal risk factors.
+At the Children’s Heart Center, we often observe patients who have an increased risk of a fetal cardiac defect or anomaly.
+This risk may be the result of a family history of heart defects, maternal or fetal risk factors, or findings from a prenatal ultrasound.

-- Maternal hyperoxygenation testing: A test to detect lung disease or a blood flow abnormality in a fetus
+- Maternal hyperoxygenation testing: detects lung disease or abnormality in the blood flow of a fetus

 What to Expect

-For any abnormal findings, we will counsel you thoroughly about the condition (lesion), and what it means for your baby, both in the short- and long-term.
-We will review with you any interventions or surgeries that may be part of the treatment, as well as anticipated follow-up care.
-We can arrange for a meeting with our pediatric cardiac surgeon or any other specialist we expect to be involved in your baby’s care.
+If we discover any abnormalities, we will advise you about the condition and what it means for you and your baby.
+We will discuss any surgeries or procedures that may be a part of your child’s treatment.
+We will also discuss follow-up care.
+We will be the link between you and our pediatric cardiac surgeon or specialist who may be involved in your baby’s care.

 Why Choose Children’s Heart Center?